-Our validated approach
+Our validated approach with UQ

 Our research laboratory conducts development and evaluation of medical devices and patient-specific hemodynamic analysis using Computational Fluid Dynamics (CFD).
 The application of CFD analysis in the field of cardiovascular medicine requires validation of its reliability, which is a significant issue.
 The reliability of values computed through CFD can be assessed through standardized validation tests.